OpenStickCommunity/gp2040ce-binary-tools/README.md

 % dump-gp2040ce `date +%Y%m%d`-backup.bin
 ```

-### visualize-storage
+### visualize-config

-`visualize-storage` reads a GP2040-CE board's configuration, either over USB or from a dump of the board's flash
+`visualize-config` reads a GP2040-CE board's configuration, either over USB or from a dump of the board's flash
 storage section, and prints it out for visual inspection or diffing with other tools.
 It can also find the storage
 section from a GP2040-CE whole board dump, if you have that instead.
 Usage is simple; just connect your board in BOOTSEL
 mode or pass the tool your binary file to analyze along with the path to the Protobuf files.